Piszmog/cloudconfigclient/README.md

 Since Spring Cloud Services v3.0, the service name in `VCAP_SERVICES` has changed from `p-config-server` to be `p.config-server`.

-To help mitigate migration difficulties, `cloudconfigclient.NewCloudClient()` will first search for the service `p-config-server` (v2.x).
-If the v2.x service could not be found, `p.config-server` (v3.x) will be search for.
+To help mitigate migration difficulties, `cloudconfigclient.New(cloudconfigclient.DefaultCFService())` will first search for the service `p.config-server` (v3.x).
+If the v3.x service could not be found, `p-config-server` (v2.x) will be search for.

 See [Spring Cloud Services Differences](https://docs.pivotal.io/spring-cloud-services/3-1/common/config-server/managing-service-instances.html#differences-between-3-0-and-earlier) for more details.